Here are my tips on what to see in Verona in 2 days, covering all the top sights and attractions of Romeo and Juliet charming town.

 Arena di Verona

 The Arena is undoubtedly Verona’s main landmark.
-This majestic amphitheatre stands in Piazza Bra and it’s just a few decades older than Rome’s Colosseum, being built in built in the I century AD.
+This majestic amphitheater stands in Piazza Bra and it’s just a few decades older than Rome’s Colosseum, being built in the 1st century AD.
 It’s considered one of the best-preserved Roman monuments in Italy and back in the days it could seat 30,000 people and was used as the stage for brutal gladiatorial games.
 Today it’s renowned for opera performances and spectacular concerts.

 Entry tickets cost €10 and there may be long queues since the early hours of the morning.
 I visited the Arena just before closing time and there was hardly anyone inside.
 Plus, it was surrounded by a special atmosphere.